Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Introduction

 In \cref{sec:2_methods}, after defining the model and proving that it produces a time series generalization of CCA, we give details of the fitting procedure and discuss inference using clustered contiguous significant association based on a de-biased estimate of the precision matrix \citep{jankova2015confidence} together with control of false discovery rate \citep{benjamini1995controlling}.
 We also use a state-space formulation to impose a local stationarity assumption \citep{ombao2022spectral}, pointing out how this can produce a time-varying latent Granger causality assessment.
-Simulations in \cref{sec:simulation} show that our implementation of LaDynS is able to correctly identify the timing of interactions when applied to artificial data designed to be similar to those we analyzed.
-The simulations support data-analytic results presented in \cref{sec:experimental_data}, which show significant cross-regional dependence at roughly $400$ ms after presentation of the stimulus (see \cref{fig:result_Smith}).
-This timing coincides with the delay in visual cortical response seen during perception of a stimulus in mice \citep{chen2022population}, humans \citep{del2007brain,yang2019exploring}, and macaques \citep{super2001two}.
+Simulations in \cref{sec:simulation_from_SSM} show that our implementation of LaDynS is able to correctly identify the timing of interactions when applied to artificial data designed to be similar to those we analyzed, even in scenarios where existing methods exhibit low statistical power.
+The simulations support data-analytic results presented in \cref{sec:experimental_data}, which show significant cross-regional interaction at roughly $400$ ms after presentation of the stimulus (see \Cref{fig:result_Smith}).
+This timing coincides with the delay in visual cortical response seen {after the onset of a visual stimulus} in mice \citep{chen2022population}, humans \citep{del2007brain,yang2019exploring}, and macaques \citep{super2001two,schmolesky1998signal}.
 The results reinforce the idea that PFC and V4 are involved, together, in working memory.
 We add discussion in \cref{sec:4_conclusion}.